 Diversity within the Community

-But community is key.
+But, community is key.
 The University campus is a lively, livable community in the heart of the city, complete with convenient campus buses, restaurants, a full-service credit union, a daily campus newspaper, recreation centers, outstanding bookstores, and even a global travel agency.
-Cultural centers (such as La Raza and the Africana Student Cultural Center) offer a place to relax, connect with other students, enjoy educational and social activities, and find campus and community mentors.
+Multicultural centers (such as American Indian Student Cultural Center (AISCC), Asian American Student Union (ASU), Black Student Union (BSU), Disabled Student Cultural Center (DSCC), La Raza Student Cultural Center, Queer Student Cultural Center (QSCC), Al-Madinah Student Cultural Center (AMCC), Minnesota International Student Association (MISA), Feminist Student Activist Collective (FSAC)) offer a place to relax, connect with other students, enjoy educational and social activities, and find campus and community mentors.

 The University values safety with its own security force, motorist assistance program, well-lit walkways, and 24-hour escort service.

 Cultural diversity: Few areas of the country boast as many different racial and ethnic groups as do Minneapolis and St. Paul.
-Although predominantly Caucasian, the cities have a sizeable and growing African American community, the country's largest urban population of Native Americans, one of the largest regional Asian American centers (including the country's fastest-growing Hmong population), and a significant Chicano/Latino population.
+Although predominantly Caucasian, the cities have a sizable and growing African/African American community, the country's largest urban population of Native Americans, one of the largest regional Asian American centers (including the country's fastest-growing Hmong population), and a significant Chicano/Latino population.

 The Twin Cities' nationally acclaimed cultural life is one of the area's biggest draws.